Hyperparameter Optimization for AST Differencing: : An Approach for Hyperparameter Optimization of AST Differencing

 \subsection{Use-cases of \autotuningname{}}

 There are two main use cases of \autotuningname{}: \emph{global} and \emph{local} hyperparameter optimization.

 For \textbf{global hyperparameter optimization}, the goal is to find a default configuration that is expected to work well for ASTs produced using a given meta-model.
-The global hyperparameter optimization is designed to assist diff tools maintainers to compute good default values for the hyperparameters for a given AST meta-model.
-This values will then be automatically applied when using the diff tool to provide an improved end-user experience without suffering additional cost (the optimized values are computed on a training set and then stored in the diff tool).
+The global hyperparameter optimization is designed to assist AST differencing tools maintainers to compute good default values for the hyperparameters for a given AST meta-model.
+These values will then be automatically applied when using the diff tool to provide an improved end-user experience without suffering additional cost (the optimized values are computed on a training set and then stored in the diff tool).

-For this use-case \autotuningname does a \emph{set}-based optimization: it searches for the best-performing configuration over a set of training file pairs written in a same language and parsed using a same meta-model.
+For this use case \autotuningname does a \emph{set}-based optimization: it searches for the best-performing configuration over a set of training file pairs written in a same language and parsed using a same meta-model.

 For \textbf{local hyperparameter optimization}, \autotuningname does a \emph{case}-based optimization: it searches for the best performing configuration on a given file pair, using a given meta-model.
 It is designed for end-users that want to compute the best possible diff at the expense of computation time (since in this setup the optimization is computed each time an end-user wants to diff a file pair).